 Okay, maybe that title is inappropriate.
 But I have biblical proof that bad preaching can kill.

-On the first day of the week, when we met to break bread, Paul began to speak to the people, and because he intended to leave the next day, he extended his message until midnight.
-(Now there were many lamps in the upstairs room where we were meeting.)
-A young man named Eutychus, who was sitting in the window, was sinking into a deep sleep while Paul continued to speak for a long time.
-Fast asleep, he fell down from the third story and was picked up dead.
-But Paul went down, threw himself on the young man, put his arms around him, and said, “Do not be distressed, for he is still alive!”
-Then Paul went back upstairs, and after he had broken bread and eaten, he talked with them a long time, until dawn.
-Then he left.
-(Acts 20:7-11 NET)
+On the first day of the week, as we gathered together for a meal, Paul was holding a discussion with them.
+Since he was leaving the next day, he continued talking until midnight.
+There were many lamps in the upstairs room where we had gathered.
+A young man named Eutychus was sitting in the window.
+He was sinking into a deep sleep as Paul talked on and on.
+When he was sound asleep, he fell from the third floor and died.
+Paul went down, fell on him and embraced him, then said, “Don’t be alarmed.
+He’s alive!”
+Then Paul went back upstairs and ate.
+He talked for a long time—right up until daybreak—then he left.
+(Acts 20:7-11)

 And you thought there was no humor in the bible.